jeske/ElectronFirstOnClickDeliveryTest/README.md

 ## Purpose

-This minimal Electron application was created to test a suspected bug where Electron appeared to "eat" the first `onclick` event after application launch, while `onmousedown` events were working correctly from the start.
+This minimal Electron application was created to investigate a bug where the first `onclick` event after application launch in an Electron container is being eaten, while `onmousedown` events were working correctly from the start.

+The theory was that perhaps electron was eating this initial on-click.
+This small test shows Electron is working perfectly, and is not eating initial onclick events.
+Thus the source of the bug must be higher in the stack.
+(The app is using Angular, and so it is possibly but not proven to be some kind of angular/DOM interaction)

 ## Suspected Bug Description